keboola/developers-docs/integrate/variables/index.md

 See [an example](https://documenter.getpostman.com/view/3086797/77h845D?version=latest#f4fcf7af-afbe-4c29-999e-0f4c50aa477b).

 ### Step 7 -- Schedule Orchestration
-If you want to schedule an orchestration with configuration with variables, you have to store the values with the orchestration instead of supplying them at runtime.
-Again, you can use either `variableValuesId` or `variableValuesData` but not both.
+If you want to schedule an orchestration that uses a configuration with variables, you have to store the values with the orchestration instead of supplying them at runtime.
+Again, you can use either `variableValuesId` or `variableValuesData`, but not both.
 The properties are entered in the root of the orchestration configuration, e.g.:

 {% highlight json %}
 {